platers/MAL-Map/README.md

 Cluster and visualize relationships between anime on [MyAnimeList](https://myanimelist.net/).

 <!-- Overview image -->

 ![](assets/overview.png)

 ## Description

 MAL Map is a web application that visualizes anime relationships on [MyAnimeList](https://myanimelist.net/) and [AniList](https://anilist.co/home).
 Edges are extracted from the recomendations of users.

 #### Clustering

-The graph is clustered with multi-level modularity clustering, using [code by Fabrice Rossi](https://apiacoa.org/research/software/graph/index.en.html).
+The graph is clustered with multi-level modularity clustering.
 Some clusters are merged to produce a simpler visualization.

 #### Layout